 Is there laundry at camp?

 Yes, and it's easy too.
 There are two laundry rooms available for staff use.
 The machines cost $1 per wash and $1 per dry.
-Change, in quarters, is available for purchase in the front office.
+Change, in quarters, is available for purchase in the staff lounge.

 Will I be the only new person on staff?

-There are generally 60 first-year staff members who are brand new to tzevet each year.
+There are generally 60 first-year staff members who are brand new to our tzevet.
 While many first year tzevet are folks that grew up in camp, there are always more who are trying Ramah for the first time.
 In addition to many new North American staff members, Ramah brings in 20-plus shlichim from Israel called the Mishlachat.